How you import from and export to the Andean countries.

 Using materials from other countries in your exports to the Andean countries

-It will also be possible to use materials from the other countries and territories referenced and defined in Article 4 of the Rules of Origin Protocol.
-Again, you must ensure that the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and the other relevant conditions are fulfilled.
+It is also possible to use materials from the other countries and territories referenced and defined in Article 4 of the Rules of Origin Protocol.
+Again, you must ensure that the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and that the other relevant conditions are fulfilled.

 Sending your goods to the Andean countries through the EU and other countries

-Goods transited through the EU will not be subject to the same restrictions as those in transit through other third countries.
+Goods transited through the EU are not subject to the same restrictions as those in transit through other third countries.

-For example, you will be able to split a consignment in the EU when exporting goods to the Andean countries, provided the goods comprising the consignment have cleared customs in the EU.
+For example, you can split a consignment in the EU when exporting goods to the Andean countries, provided the goods comprising the consignment have not cleared customs in the EU.

 Transit through any other third country is possible provided your goods remain under customs surveillance and do not undergo operations other than unloading, reloading or any operation designed to preserve them in good condition.